Number : Season 3, serial 8 of 9.

 First UK Broadcast : 28 May – 18 June 1966.

-Whats good : Morality piece.
+Whats good : Morality society-class piece.
 With interesting twist.
 Steven.
 Jano.

 Whats bad : Beeb wiped the entire serial.

-Review With Spoilers : The Savages is the 8th episode of season 3 and heralds the departure of companion Steven – and Dodo’s last full appearance.
+Review With Spoilers : The Savages is the eighth serial of season 3 and heralds the departure of companion Steven; and Dodo’s last full appearance.

 The Tardis lands on an un-named planet and the trio are harrassed, by a group of spear-wielding savages.
 The Doctor is then directed to a nearby technologically advanced city; inhabited by the Elders.

 The Savages can best be described as a cautionary morality piece, of an oppressive majority of total-power – wielded over a weaker minority.
-The alien setting betrays some very Earthly themes.
+The alien setting betrays some very Earthly themes of society, class and privilege.

-The Elders are a technologically advanced race of beings, with a Nazi-esque superiority complex about them.
-They secretly use and abuse a lesser race of Savages – for their own ends.
+The Elders are a technologically advanced race of beings, with a Nazi-esque superiority complex.
+They secretly use and abuse a lesser race of Savages; for their own ends.

 “Jano, since you have destroyed the power you held over Chal and his people, you realize now, of course, that you’ve got to learn to live together!”
 The Doctor